Starting a business is tricky—maintaining one is even trickier. Creating and managing a successful business? Well, that’s another story entirely.

 The business plan will ensure your brand’s survival and growth.
 In any industry though, it’s not enough to survive.
 You need to make a profit.
 Your business needs to thrive.

 There are a couple of different business plan types.
 The most basic one is the business plan you create before your startup.
 It serves as the blueprint for how you will develop your new business.
-This business plan is backed by research and data.
+Research and data back this business plan..
 You can conduct surveys and gather as much information as you can about the market you are entering.
 This way, you’re not coming in blind.
 It increases your chances of success.

 Of course, if you’ve already started your business without a business plan, it’s not too late to do so.
 There’s what we call the post-startup business plan, which acts as a living document that you have to update through the life cycle of your business.